dbtrail

 SELECT * FROM _snapshot.orders AT GTID '3E11FA47-71CA-11E1-9E33-C80AA9429562:42' WHERE id = 1;

 ProxySQL time-travel is in beta.
-The wire-protocol server, parser, schema cache, and safety guardrails are unit-tested, but end-to-end coverage against a live agent and production MySQL clients is still in progress.
+The wire-protocol server, parser, schema cache, and safety guardrails are unit-tested, but end-to-end coverage against production MySQL clients is still in progress.
 Expect rough edges, breaking changes between releases, and limitations called out at the bottom of this page.
-Do not depend on it for incident-time recovery yet — use the dashboard, MCP, or the /api/v1/recover endpoint for those flows.
-The dbtrail-shim binary is not yet on the public release page; email support@dbtrail.com for a beta build and we will track your pilot setup.
+Do not depend on it for incident-time recovery yet — use bintrail recover, the console, or MCP for those flows.

 When to use it